zhiqwang/yolort/libtorch-densenet-training/README.md

-# A Demo to Libtorch Classification
+# A Demo of Classification Training Task in LibTorch

 A LibTorch inference implementation of the classification object detection algorithm.
 Both GPU and CPU are supported.
 Obviously the libtorch is not suitable for training a deep learning model, this repo is just for presenting the utility of libtorch.